Skip to main content

 To access the result of a particular test:

-2. On the app's main page, select the build you want to check out.
+2. Select the build you want to check out.

 3. Go to the Tests tab.